 2012 is a crucial year for all LHC experiments, in particular considering the subsequent long shutdown.
 It is thus clear that few minimal results have to be achieved in 2012.

-The major emphasis is of course on the search for the Higgs boson.
-This year’s running period should provide enough statistics to either claim the discovery of the Higgs or exclude it to 95% confidence level down to a mass value of 115 GeV/c2.
+The major emphasis is of course on the search for the Higgs boson [1].
+This year’s running period should provide enough statistics to either claim the discovery of the Higgs or exclude it to 95% confidence level down to a mass value of 115 GeV/c2 .

+Figure 1: Montecarlo estimates of achievable sensitivity, expressed in number of σs, for Higgs discovery as a function of the Higgs mass and for different LHC center of mass energy and integrated luminosity.

-Figures .. show an example of the Montecarlo predictions for the discovery potential as a function of the Higgs mass and the collected luminosity.
-One can deduce from it that, assuming a center of mass energy of 8 TeV for the LHC, about 15 fb-1 of integrated luminosity per experiment needs to be collected before the shutdown, to ensure a sensitivity of 5 σ, per experiment and for the complete mass window.
+Figure 1 shows an example of the Montecarlo predictions for the discovery potential as a function of the Higgs mass and the collected luminosity.
+One can deduce that, assuming a center of mass energy of 8 TeV for the LHC, about 15 fb-1 of integrated luminosity per experiment need to be collected before the shutdown, to ensure a sensitivity of 5 σ per experiment over the entirety of the Higgs mass range consistent with the Standard Model.

+Figure 2: The amount of integrated luminosity at 8 or 9 TeV which gives the same median sensitivity as a function of Higgs boson mass as 1 fb−1 at 7 TeV.

-It is important to note that the luminosity usable for analysis is only a subset of the total one delivered by the LHC.
-Typical values extrapolated from the 2011 run, indicate that about 15% of the delivered luminosity is not included in the analysis because of either data taking inefficiencies (causing the collision data not to be recorded on tape) or detector issues (causing the data to be rejected by quality checks).
+It is important to note that the luminosity usable for analysis is only a subset of the total delivered by the LHC.
+Typically, extrapolations from the 2011 run indicate that about 15% of the delivered luminosity is not included in the analyses because of either data taking inefficiencies (causing the collision data not to be recorded on tape) or detector issues (causing the data to be rejected by quality checks).

-In addition to these considerations, one has to also note that the data from 2011 have been collected at a lower center of mass energy, resulting in a lower effective statistical power for Higgs searches than the 2012 data.
-Figure .. shows the estimated effect of the center of mass energy on the statistical sensitivity as a function of the Higgs mass.
+In addition to these considerations, it must also be noted that the data from 2011 have been collected at a lower center of mass energy, resulting in a lower effective statistical power for Higgs searches than the 2012 data.
+Figure 2 shows the estimated effect of the increased center of mass energy on the statistical sensitivity, as a function of the Higgs mass.